 Without a well-thought out plan, most of them will simply cease operations, leaving billions of dollars “on the table”.
 Millions of jobs will also disappear if these companies shut down.

-It doesn’t have to be like this.
-If you are nearing retirement age or want to get out of your business before you reach retirement age, you need to develop an exit strategy.
-The best time to start planning is NOW.
+If you are nearing retirement age or want to get out of your business before you reach retirement age, you need to develop an exit plan.
+The best time to start is NOW.

-The first step in preparing an exit plan is to conduct a careful assessment of your business, your personal financials, and your goals.
+The first step is to conduct a careful assessment of your business, your personal financials, and your goals.
 Most small business owners overestimate the value of their business, and underestimate what they will need after they leave the business.
 An in-depth business assessment will identify business strengths, weaknesses, opportunities and threats.
-A review of your personal financials and goals will complete the picture and identify the gap between what you want in the future and what you can reasonably expect based on your current position.
+A review of your personal financials and goals will complete the picture and identify any gaps between what you want in the future and what you can reasonably expect based on your current position.

 Patience and Planning Pay Off

 Once the assessment is complete, the next step is planning.
 What are your options, and which one is right for you?

 There are multiple options for exiting a business, but few of these options are available to any business at any particular time.
 For example,

 - An ESOP conversion is generally too expensive for businesses with revenue below $5 million.

 - Private equity groups are rarely interested in businesses with revenue below $5 million and EBITDA of at least $1 million.